Corey Horsburgh: 2022

 Horsburgh returned to the Canberra club at the start of the 2022 NRL season.
 Horsburgh played 22 games for Canberra in the 2022 NRL season including both of the clubs finals matches.

 2023

 In round 3 of the 2023 NRL season, Horsburgh scored two tries for Canberra in a 24-20 victory over Cronulla.
+Following Canberra's round 26 loss to Brisbane, Horsburgh was placed on report for a shoulder charge during the clubs loss.
+On 30 August, Horsburgh was suspended for a total of four matches.